jraleman/cv/index.md

 ### Other Skills
 - Mobile Applications, Pneumatics, Circuit Analysis
-- Completed Halo 2 in Legendary mode
+- Finish Halo 2 campaign in Legendary mode
+- Achieve Lv.
+200 under a year in Phantasy Star Online: Blue Burst
+- Can complete Super Mario 64 in less than half an hour
+- Can suck-in and expand my belly 8 inches in total

 _______________________________________________________________________________